-The program at its core, on one hand, focuses into helping participant artists at consolidating their work and developing new projects through visits and special feedback; on the other hand, it aims to instill research into local artists and their work by bringing together important researchers and stimulating interactions through openings and talks.
+The program at its core, on one hand, focuses on helping participant artists at consolidating their work and developing new projects through visits and special feedback; on the other hand, it aims to instil research into local artists and their work by bringing together important researchers and stimulating interactions through openings and talks.

 “So far we have had 10 artists in residence since mid-2018.
 And for 2020, we expect a further 3 residents to come for 60 days each, hopefully from July until the end of the year.”